cryptic-resolver/cr.rb/README.md

 *But what if a sheet has two 'gdm'?*

 > This will lead to toml's parser library fail.
-So you hace these solutions
+You have these solutions
 > 1. Use a better lint for example: [VSCode's Even Better TOML](https://github.com/tamasfe/taplo)
-> 2. Watch the fail message, you may notice 'override path xxx', the xxx is the collision, you may correct it back mannually.
+> 2. Watch the fail message, you may notice 'override path xxx', the xxx is the collision, you may correct it back manually.

 <br>